cran/spINAR/README.md

 ## References (related to the methodology)

-* Faymonville, M., Jentsch, C., Weiß, C.H. und Aleksandrov, B. (2022).
-Semiparametric Estimation of INAR Models using Roughness Penalization.
+* Faymonville, M., Jentsch, C., Weiß, C.H. and Aleksandrov, B. (2022).
+"Semiparametric Estimation of INAR Models using Roughness Penalization".
 Statistical Methods & Applications.
 [DOI](https://doi.org/10.1007/s10260-022-00655-0)
 * Jentsch, C. and Weiß, C.H.
 (2017), “Bootstrapping INAR Models”.
 Bernoulli 25(3), pp. 2359-2408.
 [DOI](https://doi.org/10.3150/18-BEJ1057)
 * Drost, F., Van den Akker, R. and Werker, B. (2009), “Efficient estimation of auto-regression parameters and inovation distributions for semiparametric integer-valued AR(p) models”.
 Journal of the Royal Statistical Society.
 Series B 71(2), pp. 467-485.
 [DOI](https://doi.org/10.1111/j.1467-9868.2008.00687.x)

+## Contribution
+This R package is licensed under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+For bug reports (lack of documentation, misleading or wrong documentation, unexpected behaviour, ...) and feature requests please use the [issue tracker](https://github.com/MFaymon/spINAR/issues).
+Pull requests are welcome and will be included at the discretion of the author.

 ## Installation